greenelab/deep-review/sections/03_categorize.md

 based on symptoms, the results of certain diagnostic tests, or other factors.
 Once diagnosed with a disease, an individual might be assigned a stage based on another set of human-defined rules.
-While these rules are refined over time, the process is evolutionary and adhoc, potentially impeding the identification of underlying biological mechanisms and their corresponding treatment interventions.
+While these rules are refined over time, the process is evolutionary and ad hoc, potentially impeding the identification of underlying biological mechanisms and their corresponding treatment interventions.

-Deep learning methods coupled with a large corpus of patient phenotypes can provide a more data-driven approach to patient categorization.
+Deep learning methods coupled with a large corpus of patient phenotypes may provide a more data-driven approach to patient categorization.
 A deep neural network has the potential to identify entirely new categories of health or disease that are only present when data from multiple lab tests are integrated.